Loading…

 Not building a Fast Travel Point.
 The FTP (1 Fast Travel Bell + 20 wood) at your first pirate camp takes 90 seconds to build.
 Without it you're sailing to that camp from scratch every session.
 With it you teleport directly.
 The Island 2 camp loop is only efficient if you can reach it quickly.

 Skipping the co-op settings check.
-In group sessions, Shared Quest Progress needs to be turned on manually — it's not on by default.
+In group sessions, Shared Quest Progress needs to be turned on manually: it's not on by default.
 Without it, only the player who technically completes a quest earns the XP.
-A group of 4 splitting between camps with Shared Quest Progress off means 3 players are effectively grinding for free.
-Confirm the setting before starting, every session.
+Confirm the setting before you start.
+This is the single most common co-op mistake at launch.

 Kraken Express has committed to a 1.5 to 2.5 year Early Access window from April 2026.
 That puts version 1.0 between late 2027 and late 2028.

-Confirmed content directions: Ashlands biome, additional ship types, new bosses and enemy types, more faction questlines, fishing (currently absent from crafting, referenced as planned but no timeline given), and expanded story content.
+Confirmed content directions: Ashlands biome, additional ship types, new bosses and enemy types, more faction questlines, fishing (no timeline), and expanded story content.
 No PvP is planned at any point.
-The studio has been direct about this in multiple official posts.

 What is Windrose?
 Windrose is a co-op pirate survival game by Kraken Express, in Steam Early Access since April 14, 2026.
 Three biomes, max level 15, up to 8 players, self-hosted and dedicated server support.